qdrant/landing_page/qdrant-landing/content/articles/agentic-rag.md

 ### CrewAI

 CrewAI is another popular choice for building agents, including agentic RAG.
-It's a high-level framework that assumes there are some agents working together to achieve a common goal.
+It's a high-level framework that assumes there are some LLM-based agents working together to achieve a common goal.
 That's where the "crew" in CrewAI comes from.
 CrewAI is designed with multi-agent systems in mind.
 Contrary to LangGraph, the developer does not create a graph of processing, but defines agents and their roles within the crew.

 Some of the key concepts of CrewAI include: